techidaily/site-win11-tips/source/_posts/conquering-the-challenge-the-ultimate-fix-for-xbox-game-passs-error-code-0x800700e9.md

  Many users go through the Xbox app to get at their Xbox Game Pass titles on Windows.
 As such, you might be able to fix error 0x800700e9 by selecting**Reset and Repair** options for the Xbox app inside Settings.

- Check out our guide on[resetting apps in Windows 11 and 10](https://www.makeuseof.com/windows-reset-app/) to clear the Xbox app’s data.
+ Check out our guide on [resetting apps in Windows 11 and 10](https://www.makeuseof.com/windows-reset-app/) to clear the Xbox app’s data.
 The**Repair** option for the Xbox app in Settings is available just above its**Reset** button.

 ![The Reset option for the Xbox app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/reset-option.jpg)